I. The Obverse of Mook Manor.

 That’s true.
 I’m pretty sure the internet has a polarizing effect on people, because it’s easy to be a shit-head to someone behind a screen.
 It’s easier to demonize someone you don’t have to meet after you dox them and ruin their lives.

 At the same time, I’m not convinced that wasn’t always the state of human collective consciousness.
-That didn’t stop us from doing some other really beautiful things, like all of the art in history, for example.Continue reading I For One Am a Pretty Big Fan of the Internet, Honestly.
-Or, How to Love Universally, Impersonally.
+That didn’t stop us from doing some other really beautiful things, like all of the art in history, for example.Continue reading The Internet of Agape.